|

 Software Engineer, Isis Software Developer's Kit (SDK) (August 1995 - May 1996)

-I collaborated in the development of a new MDS release that
+Collaborated in the development of a more performant MDS release

 Technical Consultant (October 1993 - April 1995)